 If you don’t have an answer or are unsure of the right way to approach a particular question, simply ask your child if you can check the answer and agree a time to get back to them.
 When you have finished exploring all of the facts and worries, promise your child that they can come back and ask more questions at any time and you will do your best to answer them.

-The spread of the coronavirus is worrying, so be sure to validate your child’s feelings and do not dismiss them.
-However it is a virus that is also very similar to one we know and understand - the flu virus.
+The spread and new variants of the coronavirus continue to worry us, so be sure to validate your child’s feelings and do not dismiss them.
+However, it is a virus that is also very similar to one we know and understand - the flu virus.
 Just like the flu virus, people with health conditions, the very old and the very young are at the highest risk.
 But just like the flu virus, we play a very important role in stopping the infection.
-Arm your child with antibacterial hand gel, tissues, and even their own personal towel if your school does not have warm air dryers.
+Arm your child with antibacterial hand gel, tissues, and their own personal towel if your school does not have warm air dryers.
 Empower them to be a part of the solution to combat the coronavirus whether that is as a super hero or cleaning expert.